jaalto/project--emacs-epackage-template/README.rst

   <http://www.gnu.org/software/emacs/manual/html_mono/elisp.html#Customization>`_
   in GNU Emacs Lisp Reference Manual.
 * Are there ``;;;###autoload`` stanzas?
-These are placed above suitable interactive functions and variables that help in genrating `autoload`_ definitions'.
+These are placed above suitable interactive functions and variables that help in generating `autoload`_ definitions'.
 If not, consider adding and sending path to maintainer.
 * Does code contain ``global-set-key`` commands?
 That's a BIG NO-NO.